Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Under the Trademarks Act (2010:1877), a trademark may consist of any signs capable of being represented graphically.
+Under the Trademarks Act (2010:1877), a trademark may consist of any signs capable of being represented graphically (until January 1 2019).
 In order to fulfil the criteria of graphical representation, a trademark must have a representation that is clear, precise, self-contained, easily accessible, intelligible, durable and objective.

 Are multi-class applications allowed?

 Electronic filing costs Skr2,000 for the first class and Skr1,000 for each additional class.
 An additional fee of Skr700 is payable if the electronically filed application includes goods or services that have not been chosen from the list of pre-validated terms offered by the Patent and Registration Office.
 Non-electronic applications cost Skr2,700 for the first class and Skr1,000 for each additional class.